 - stylized 3D text with Trapcode Form

-- Boris FX 3D Objects filters (numerous)
+- Boris FX 3D Objects are handy plug-ins (numerous tutorials)

 - Shapeshifter AE or Freeform (plug-ins from Mettle; more on Shapeshifter bevels)